1. Who is Equestrian Art International (EAI)?

 6. When I purchase a painting from EAI, what is included in the cost?

-Apart from the painting itself, with the exception of box canvasses, the frame is also included in the cost together with all relevant taxes.
+Apart from the painting itself, with the exception of box canvasses, the frame is also included in the cost together with all relevant taxes, with the exception of any applicable import duties and taxes.
 Paintings can be purchased unframed and an appropriate discount is applied when a customer wants to custom frame himself or herself.
-Paintings bought off the on-line virtual gallery may also attract a shipping charge depending on the value of the purchase and its ultimate destination.
-Shipping to a UK postal address is included in the cost.
+Shipping is included in the cost.

 7. Can I change the frame?